jonathanyeong/personal-website-content/fixing-blog-timezone-bug.md

 ---
 pubDate: 2023-07-17
-updatedDate: 2023-07-17
+updatedDate: 2024-05-30
-title: "Fixing a Timezone bug on my blog"
+title: Fixing a Timezone bug on my blog
-description: "I had a bug on my blog where the published date displayed was different then the published date I added in my markdown.
-It came down to a timezone issue!"
+description: I had a bug on my blog where the published date displayed was different then the published date I added in my markdown.
+It came down to a timezone issue!
 featured: false
-draft: true
+draft: false
-topics: []
+topics:
 ---

 I noticed a weird bug on my blog the other day.
 The dates that I set in my blog post metadata didn't line up with the dates that I saw on the page.
 It was always a day off.
 For example, the front matter for my blog post showed days: